JaydnEdwards/inlustris/src/minor-arcana/pentacles/king.md

 ---
 layout: 'layouts/arcana.html'
 title: 'King - Pentacles'
-summary: 'A card symbolising teamwork, collaborative effort and completion of goals.'
+summary: 'A card symbolising hard work, success and completion of goals.'
 displayOrder: 14
 card:
     webp: '../images/minor-arcana/pentacles/king.webp'
     jpg: '../images/minor-arcana/pentacles/king.jpg'
-    alt: 'The three of pentacles card. two hands reach for eachother with light flowing around both.
-Three pentacles hover in the air above.'
+    alt: 'The king of pentacles card.
+A man sits on an extremely long wooden bridge, looking at his castle which has a giantg pentacle rising behind it.'

 keywords:
-    - 'Teamwork'
+    - 'Abundance'
-    - 'Collaboration'
+    - 'Prosperity'
-    - 'Effort'
+    - 'Security'
-    - 'Learning'
+    - 'Leadership'
-    - 'Working by yourself'
+    - 'Discipline'
-    - 'Competition'
+    - 'Self improvement'
-quote: 'No one can whistle a symphony.
-It takes a whole orchestra to play it'
+quote: 'Remember to celebrate milestones as you prepare for the road ahead.'
-quoteby: 'H.E.
-Luccock'
+quoteby: 'Nelson Mandela'
 ---

-The three of pentacles shows us the completion of a project or goal, which is usually achieved with support from and collaboration with others.
+The king of pentacles is a card that symbolises you building your wealth and managing it successfully.
+You can see opportunities as they arise but you can also grab and hold on to them.

-If you haven't done so already, take some time to plan out your goals and how you will achieve them.
+This card is a very positive sign that your finances are healthy - or that you will soon be able to reach your financial goals if you see your hard work through to the end.
+Be sure to keep an eye on your resources and avoid burnout.

-When read in the negative, the Three of Pentacles also represents disharmony, working alone and competition.
-Be wary of others fighting against you, and reach out for support where you need it.
+You may be about to finish a creative task, project or business venture.
+This will have been achieved through methodical hard work and well thought out plans.
+You should soon be able to enjoy the success that you yourself have crafted.